avrebarra/avrebarra.github.io/_posts/2022-03-04-why-i-love-using-post-for-all-my-restful-endpoints.md

 Using POST/RPC model is empowering as you can make an endpoint as long as you want until it make a sense.

-## Less brainpower used when designing complex endpoints
+## Advantage 3: Less brainpower used when designing complex endpoints

 Say we're designing a book library system.
 We have these resources: authors, books, borrowers.